-Evaluates a patient’s medical history and educates the patient about wellness and disease prevention
+Evaluates a patient’s medical history and educates the patient about brain and nervous system health and disease prevention

 Orders and interprets laboratory and imaging tests and prescribes medications

-Diagnoses and treats acute diseases and conditions including infections and injuries
+Diagnoses and treats acute and chronic diseases and conditions that affect the brain and nervous system including multiple sclerosis, Parkinson’s disease, and meningitis

-There are 891 specialists practicing Physician Assistant (PA) in Maine with an overall average rating of 4.0 stars.
-There are 13 hospitals in Maine with affiliated Physician Assistant (PA) specialists, including Mainegeneral Medical Center, Southern Maine Health Care and Northern Light Mayo Hospital.
+There are 74 specialists practicing Neurology in Maine with an overall average rating of 3.7 stars.
+There are 21 hospitals in Maine with affiliated Neurology specialists, including Mainegeneral Medical Center, Maine Medical Center and Southern Maine Health Care.